kluchey/OMG/pages/MTH1W___4___4 Investigating Changing Dimensions.md

 		  logseq.order-list-type:: number
 	- How does the Surface Area of the Rectangular Prism change from the original when all of the dimensions are tripled? logseq.order-list-type:: number
 	- Suppose you knew that the Volume of a Rectangular Prism is $4000 \text{cm}^3$.
 You also know its Length and Width are both 20 cm.
-Use this information and that V=LWH to solve for the unknown H. logseq.order-list-type:: number
+Use this information and that $V=LWH$ to solve for the unknown $H$. logseq.order-list-type:: number
+	- The Volume of a Cylinder is $V=\pi r^2h$.
+Prove that if the radius, $r logseq.order-list-type:: number